elopio/docs/source/includes/_glossary.md

 ## Fee Window

 Augur’s [Reporting](#report) system runs on a cycle of consecutive 7-day long [Fee Windows](#fee-windows).
 Any fees collected by Augur during a given Fee Window are added to a [Reward Pool](#reward-pool) for that Fee Window.
 The Reward Pool is used to reward [REP](#rep) holders who participate in Augur’s Reporting process.
-REP holders who [Stake](#dispute-stake) REP during a given Fee Window receive the same number of [Participation Tokens](#participation-token) for that Fee Window.
-At the end of the Fee Window, the Reward Pool is paid out to holders of Participation Tokens in proportion to the number of Participation Tokens they hold.
+REP holders who [Stake](#dispute-stake) REP during a given Fee Window will receive an amount of fees from the Reward Pool that is proportionate to the amount of REP they Staked.
 In this way, all REP holders who participate during a Fee Window will receive a portion of the fees collected during that Window.
-Participation includes [Designated](#designated-reporting) or [Initial Reporting](#initial-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing Participation Tokens directly.
+Participation includes [Designated](#designated-reporting) or [Initial Reporting](#initial-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing [Participation Tokens](#participation-token) directly.

 ## Fill Order